Data Inspector

 Axes arrangement

-- allows you to customise the graph output field.
-You can choose graph layout templates from the basic presets or customise them yourself.
+— allows you to customize the graph output field.
+It offers a choice of chart layout templates from the basic presets or their self-configuration.:

 -